Tattoo Licensing Requirements by State: What You Need to Tattoo Legally in 2026

 Step 1: Check State Requirements

-Google: “[Your state] tattoo license requirements” or “[Your state] body art regulations”
+Google: “[Your state] tattoo license requirements” or “[Your state] body art regulations” If you’re exploring this area, our How to Get More Google Reviews for Your Tattoo Studio guide covers it in detail.

 Most state health departments have a dedicated page for body art/tattoo establishment regulations.
 Download the current regulations document.